Package java.lang.invoke

 If several threads simultaneously execute a bootstrap method for a single dynamic

-call site, the JVM must choose one CallSite
+call site, the JVM must choose one CallSite object and install it visibly to

 all threads.
 Any other bootstrap method calls are allowed to complete, but their